Lego Rock Raiders: Books and comics

 There were also small promotional mini comic books included with specially marked, first edition releases of the main eight Lego Rock Raiders sets from 1999.

-Video game
+Video games

-A real-time strategy video game of the same name as the theme was developed by Data Design Interactive and released for Microsoft Windows in 1999, with an action-adventure PlayStation game following under a year later.
+A real-time strategy video game of the same name as the theme was developed by Data Design Interactive and released for Microsoft Windows in November 1999.
+An action-adventure PlayStation game, also of the same name, was released in Europe a month later and in North America under a year later.